cuchi/hashtrack/ROADMAP.md

   - [x] Tweet listing
     - [x] Server
     - [x] Client
-  - [ ] Tweet search
+  - [x] Tweet search
-    - [ ] Server
+    - [x] Server
-    - [ ] Client
+    - [x] Client

 ### Phase 3 - Improvements
-- [ ] Fix the top menu from moving on when changing screens
+- [x] Fix the top menu from moving on when changing screens
-- [ ] When user adds a new hashtag, improve the feedback by getting some tweets
+- [ ] When user adds a new hashtag, improve the feedback by fetching some tweets
 - [ ] Make enter key work on inputs
 - [ ] Use GraphQL subscriptions (websockets) to push new tweets to the browser
 - [ ] Setup CI - Travis